Yuyan-Lei/MobileAppDev-FindMeow/README.md

 2. Built the navigation bar, and enabled it to display different menus to buyers / cattery owners.
 3. Built the login&signup screen, and implemented the authentication & registration feature.
 4. Built the post screen, and implemented the post-new-cat feature.
 (Collect images, database CRUD and assign the cattery ID to this cat)
 5. Implemented the star-a-cat feature.
-(Database CRUD, and auto-delete all related likes when deleting a cat, by using the observer&subscriber design pattern)
+(Database CRUD, and auto-delete all related likes when deleting a cat, by using subscribers)
 6. Built the profile screen, displayed an extra cattery-profile-page button for cattery owners, and implemented the logout feature.
-7. Built the cattery profile screen, implemented the realtime display of profile information and available cats.
+7. Built the cattery profile screen, and implemented the realtime display of profile information and available cats.
 8. Built the updateCattery screen, and implemented the update-cattery-info feature.
 (Collect images, use the map API and database CRUD)
 9. Implemented the realtime display on the cat card component.
 10. Implemented the realtime display on the cattery card component.